Tools & checklists

 Yearly maintenance plan (basic)

-- Spring: inspect grading/drainage, eaves, roof lines, and exterior caulking.
+- Spring: inspect grading/drainage, eaves, roof lines, exterior caulking.

 - Summer: service A/C (if any), check exterior wood/paint, inspect deck and railings.